EbukaDike/alx-system_engineering-devops/0x00-shell_basics/README.md

-copy all upper case files
+delet all files starting with /root